 “Williamson, before you go, please take more shots of us while I give the guys their gifts?”
 Adeiye instructed.

 “Guys, a small token of my appreciation, here you go.”
-Adeiye motioned towards each groomsmen handing them a small pouch each.
+Adeiye motioned towards each groomsmen handing them each a small pouch.
 The velvet pouches, were a shiny purple colour and inside contained personalised whiskey hip flasks that had been filled.
 Dayo and the others were pleased with their gifts, while Segun seemed uneasy, he had not touched alcohol in a year and Adeiye knew this.
 Noticing that Segun seemed unsettled, Adeiye quickly added a disclaimer with a huge smile “There’s no whiskey in it oh!
 I had it filled with communion wine, so that with each sip you remember the blood of Christ and that you all have responsibilities today, so don’t get carried away.”
 Everyone but Segun found this funny.

 Wuralewa ~ Gold Beauty